 The "Need for more advanced marketing analytics" was #3 on the list of Marketers' Most Influential Consumer Trends in the Next 10 Years (above).

-The tools for advanced marketing analytics are ready and waiting.
+The tools for advanced retail competitive analysis are ready and waiting.
 It's more a question of retailers becoming more advanced in their use of said tools.
 In an eMarketer survey of Senior B2B marketers and business leaders, respondents listed the use of predictive analytics capabilities... to increase revenues; improve customer engagement; design more targeted and personalized communications... and use price optimization to maximize profits.

 Goals for Developing Predictive Analytics Capabilities